Skip to Content

 Several Operation Modes

-Cooling mode offers the three fan speeds noted above, or the system can be set to an automatic mode which allows the Aventa to select and adjust the fan speeds toward a comfortable temperature.
+1. Cooling Mode: Cooling mode offers the three fan speeds noted above, or the system can be set to an automatic mode which allows the Aventa to select and adjust the fan speeds toward a comfortable temperature.
 Cool-down happens quickly and efficiently.

-Air circulation mode allows you to keep the air circulating in your RV when cooling is unnecessary.
+2. Air Circulation Mode: Air circulation mode allows you to keep the air circulating in your RV when cooling is unnecessary.
 Here you can manually choose your preferred fan speeds as well.

-Dehumidification mode removes moisture from the air, giving you an effective dehumidifier in your rig.
+3. Dehumidification Mode: Dehumidification mode removes moisture from the air, giving you an effective dehumidifier in your rig.
 (This could prove to be a game-changer in some climates for sure.)

-Night mode allows you to operate the unit at low speed with a timer, serving to keep noise at a minimum both inside and outside the RV when you are trying to sleep.
+4. Night Mode: Night mode allows you to operate the unit at low speed with a timer, serving to keep noise at a minimum both inside and outside the RV when you are trying to sleep.

 Compatible With Ducted and Non-Ducted Systems

-Whether an RV has a ducted or ductless system, both models of the Truma Aventa are compatible for a seamless installation.
+Whether an RV has a ducted or ductless HVAC system, both models of the Truma Aventa are compatible for a seamless installation.

 Air Flow Distributor